The Major Reasons Why You Can't Lose Those Last Five Pounds

-Focus on drinking a lot of water throughout the day.
-“Not only does it hydrate your body, but it also speeds up your metabolism and suppresses your hunger," says Kornblatt.
+"Not only does it hydrate your body, but it also speeds up your metabolism and suppresses your hunger," says Kornblatt.
 When you feel hunger pangs, try drinking a glass of water to tone down cravings.
 If you're still hungry, reach for a healthy snack.
 You'll still be less likely to overeat after drinking some water.

 It's best to enjoy meals and snacks at a table, where the focus is on the food.
 Kornblatt says it's easy to consume more while in front of the TV or computer because you lose a little consciousness by sending your attention to the screen.
 When your awareness is solely on the food, you are more likely to stop when you are full and eat the appropriate amount.

-Guys often overfuel for a day's workout.
-"For instance, they are going out for a 30-minute jog, but eat a nutrition bar before they leave and follow the workout with a recovery drink," says Sally Berry, R.D., C.S.S.D., owner of Bodyfuel, Inc. “This is way more than is needed."
+Guys often over fuel for a day's workout.
+"For instance, they are going out for a 30-minute jog, but eat a nutrition bar before they leave and follow the workout with a recovery drink," says Sally Berry, RDN, CSSD.
+"This is way more than is needed."